ibexa/documentation-developer/docs/guide/search/solr.md

 !!! note "Solr versions"

-    For v3 `ezplatform-solr-search-engine` works with Solr 7 and 8, using an supported LTS versions of Solr is recommended.
+    For v3 `ezplatform-solr-search-engine` works with Solr 7 and 8, using most recent version of Solr 7.7 or 8.6 is recommended.

 ##### Solr 7

-Download and extract Solr *(currently recommended with Solr 7.7LTS, so that is what example here is showing)*:
+Download and extract Solr *(here using 7.72 as an example)*:

 - [solr-7.7.2.tgz](http://archive.apache.org/dist/lucene/solr/7.7.2/solr-7.7.2.tgz) or [solr-7.7.2.zip](http://archive.apache.org/dist/lucene/solr/7.7.2/solr-7.7.2.zip)